itscrystalline/SkyblockItemsPlusPlus-1.16.5/README.md

-# SkyblockItemsPlusPlus
+# SkyblockItemsPlusPlus (for Minecraft 1.16.5)

 By IWant2TryHard

-Adds Hypixel Skyblock's Items and systems to Minecraft.
+A forge mod that adds Hypixel Skyblock's Items and systems to Minecraft.
+(Still very WIP, reccomendations in the comments are appricated.)